-Day 18: Drive past Mount Kailash.
+Day 19: Drive past Mount Kailash.
 Stop for lunch at Hor County.
-Drive to Drongpa, 500km, 71⁄2-8 hours.
+Drive to Drongpa.
+Total drive 500km, 71⁄2-8 hours.

-From Tirthapuri, it is about an hour's drive to the junction that leads east to the town of Darchan.
-About a quarter of an hour before this junction is a very good photo stop place for pictures of Mount Kailash.
-The plan is not to visit Darchan as you need a specific permit for this, and there is very little to see there.
-Therefore, you will carry on for another hour to the end of Lake Manasarorar.
+Leaving Menshi it is about an hour's drive to the junction th at leads east to the town of Darchan.
+About a quarter of an hour before this junction look out for a very good photo stop for pictures of Mount Kailash.
+You will not visit Darchan as you need a specific permit for this, and in any case there is very little to see there.
+So you will carry on for another hour to the end of Lake Manasarovar.
 Travelling on for another 50 minutes you come to yet another large lake with mountains to its north.
-This is Toktso Lake, a salt lake where black-necked cranes are migratory inhabitants, flying south in the winter.
-The road now climbs to cross the Mayum La

-5,211m/17,096ft - the highest point on your trip, but by now you will be well acclimatised.
+This is Toktso Lake, a salt lake where Blacknecked cranes are summer migratory inhabitants, flying south in the winter to Bhutan.
+The road now climbs to cross the Mayum La 5,211m/17,096ft - the highest point on your trip, but by now you will be well acclimatised.
 Dropping down from here it's about an hour to the bottom of the pass where there is a checkpoint.
-It is amazing scenery every step of the way.
+It is amazing scenery at every turn in the road.